- The Academic Program

 Honor Study Period

 As students mature and prove themselves capable of wisely organizing their time, they will be granted honors study period.
-All juniors and seniors are granted honors study privileges with the exception of those on academic or disciplinary probation or those who have lost the privilege as a result of disciplinary or academic difficulties.
+All juniors and seniors are granted honors study privileges with the exception of those on academic or disciplinary probation, or those who have lost the privilege as a result of disciplinary or academic difficulties.
 This privilege will be reviewed at the end of each semester.

 Faculty members select sophomores to receive this privilege at the start of each semester.
-Students may earn honors study hall if they receive approval from the majority of the teachers (three out of five if taking five classes; four out of six if taking six classes); are not opposed by a study hall proctor, adviser, librarian or administrator; do not earn a D+ or below in any course at the quarter marking period; and do not receive more than one detention or have excessive school tardiness during the applicable semester.
+Students may earn honors study hall if they receive approval from the majority of the teachers (three out of five if taking five classes; four out of six if taking six classes); are not opposed by a study hall proctor, adviser, librarian or administrator; do not earn a D+ or below in any course at the mid-semester marking period; and do not receive more than one detention or have excessive school tardiness during the applicable semester.

 The names of sophomores earning semester honors study privileges will be determined at the end of the second semester of the freshman year and at the end of the first semester of the sophomore year.